northcreation-agency/NCASyliusKlarnaGatewayPlugin/README.md

 Payum documentation for encrypting gateway configuration: https://github.com/Payum/Payum/blob/master/docs/symfony/encrypt-gateway-configs-stored-in-database.md

 ## Credentials encryption
 Makes use of `defuse/php-encryption` to encrypt the credentials.
+This in turn requires `ext-openssl` to be installed on the server.

 ## Klarna Checkout API
 The test-url for the api is accessed via: https://beeceptor.com/console/klarna